Claude Code Plugin · FSL-1.1

 One command.
 Everything wired.

-The plugin auto-configures the MCP server, registers agents, and installs hooks.
+The plugin registers agents, skills, and hooks, and drives the typed zensu CLI.
 OAuth opens automatically on first use — no API key needed unless you're in CI.

 Recommended